samo4/cheatsheet/AS.md

 And the same for capacitors: we express the current through the capacitor as a state variable.
 For the capacitor we take its voltage $v_c$ as the state variable (more standard); current follows $i_C = C\,\dot{v}_c$ under PSC.

 Next, we write down the equations for the energy-storing elements using their constitutive relations.
-Note that $i_L$ is chosen from $V_2$ to $V_3$ (arbitrary but fixed).
+Note that $i_L$ is chosen from $V_2$ to $V_3$.
 Lenz’s law is not ignored; its effect was already built into the sign of the inductor’s voltage when we adopted PSC.
 Faraday’s law gives $v = L\,\dot{i}$ for the chosen polarity (voltage drop in the direction of the reference current).
 If you had defined the voltage polarity opposite to the current reference, the relation would appear as $v = -L\,\dot{i}$.
 Thus no extra minus is added later - the orientation choices at the start encode it.

 $$ v_L = L \frac{di_L}{dt} = V_2 - V_3 $$